Product Name: Neuro Clarity

 Brand: Boost Marketing Group LLC

-Neuro Clarity seems like a popular nootropic supplement that is exclusively sold on Amazon.
-I have been asked to review this supplement several times, but since it has pretty bad reviews, I hesitated a bit.
-But now the time has arrived, and I have decided to do a full Neuro Clarity supplement review.
-So, do I recommend it?
+Neuro Clarity is a popular nootropic supplement that is exclusively sold on Amazon.
+We were asked to review this supplement several times, but since it has pretty bad reviews, we hesitated a bit.
+But now the time has arrived, and we finally decided to do a full Neuro Clarity supplement review.
+So, do we recommend it?

 It’s a very affordable supplement

-It doesn’t contain some of my favorite nootropics
+It doesn’t contain some of our favorite nootropics

 It is under-dosed